collaborative-music-lab/ESP_MIDI/README.md

 Once the board is set to USB OTG mode it won’t show up in Arduino as a Serial device.
 In order to reprogram the device you must manually hold down the ‘boot’ button on the ESP32-s3, and then press press and release the ‘reset’ on the ESP32-s3.
 ### Allowing for Serial debugging
 In order to use serial.print debugging, you *must* set “USB CDC on boot” to “enabled”.
 You can find this setting in the Arduino *Tools* menu.

+# Components
+There are three components to this project:
+1. The PCB and electronics assembly
+2. The enclosure and mechanical elements
+3. The firmware for the ESP-32-S3

+Instructions on how to complete the project are in the readme's for these three subfolders.